 "Therefore I desire that the men pray everywhere, lifting up holy hands, without wrath and doubting; in like manner also, that the women adorn themselves in modest apparel, with propriety and moderation, not with braided hair or gold or pearls or costly clothing, but, which is proper for women professing godliness, with good works" (I Timothy 2:8-10).

 Therefore, any clothing that does not cover your sexual organs in all positions would be improper for a Christian to wear.
 For men, this would mean the region from the waist to the thighs must be covered.
-String bikinis, bikini briefs and shorts that are split on the sides up to the waist would not be adequate coverage.
-Clothing made out of very thin material or loosely woven material, such as the fish net weave, would be improper material for the groin region.
+String bikinis, bikini briefs, and shorts that are split on the sides up to the waist would not be adequate coverage.
+Clothing made out of very thin material or loosely woven material, such as the fishnet weave, would be improper material for the groin region.
 If you are uncertain, place your hand behind the material.
 If you can "see" your hand, find another article of clothing.
 When you are trying on trousers, notice whether you can see the edge of your undershorts through the pants.
 If you can, find something else to wear.
-In addition, clothing that is tight or form fitting would not be modest.
-Many athletic clothing, like those made out of spandex, hugs the body so closely that you can easily see the outline of a man's penis.
+In addition, clothing that is tight or form-fitting would not be modest.
+Much athletic clothing, like those made out of spandex, hugs the body so closely that you can easily see the outline of a man's penis.
 Very tight jeans can be a problem as well.
-Form fitting jeans can leave little doubt about what is underneath the pants.
+Form-fitting jeans can leave little doubt about what is underneath the pants.

 Clothing that does not cover your nakedness is definitely not modest.
 However, clothing that does cover your sexual organs may still be considered immodest.
-For example, under the old law a man was not allowed wear women's clothing and a woman could not wear men's clothing (Deuteronomy 22:5).
-What is appropriate dress for a man and a woman varies greatly over time and between societies.
+For example, under the old law, a man was not allowed to wear women's clothing and a woman could not wear men's clothing (Deuteronomy 22:5).
+What is appropriate dress for a man and a woman varies greatly over time and between societies?
 Whatever is the current standard, that is the standard you must abide by.

 "For though I am free from all men, I have made myself a servant to all, that I might win the more; and to the Jews I became as a Jew, that I might win Jews; to those who are under the law, as under the law, that I might win those who are under the law; to those who are without law (not being without law toward God, but under law toward Christ), that I might win those who are without law; to the weak I became as weak, that I might win the weak.
 I have become all things to all men, that I might by all means save some.
 Now this I do for the gospel's sake, that I may be partaker of it with you" (I Corinthians 9:19-23).